Diafra Sakho: 2017–18 season

 Sakho made 14 league appearances for West Ham in the 2017–18 season, all of them after coming on as a substitute.
 He scored two goals, against Swansea City and Stoke City.
 He also made three appearances in the EFL Cup scoring twice, against Cheltenham Town and Bolton Wanderers.
 He left West Ham at the end of January 2018 having played 71 games in all competitions scoring 24 goals.

 Stade Rennais

 On 29 January 2018, Sakho joined Rennes for an undisclosed fee.
 He scored on his debut, in a 3-2 Coupe de la Ligue defeat against PSG on 30 January 2018.

 Bursaspor loan

 On 31 August 2018, the last day of the 2018 summer transfer window, Sakho joined Süper Lig side Bursaspor on loan for the season.

 Neuchâtel Xamax

 On 19 June 2020, Sakho joined Swiss Super League side Neuchâtel Xamax on a deal until the end of the season.
 Sakho left the club at the end of his deal after failing to score in eight appearances.

 Nancy

 On 7 August 2022, Sakho joined Championnat National side Nancy on a two-year deal.
+On 28 July 2023, Nancy announced his retirement from playing.